avidale/dialogic/README.md

     - a simple FAQ dialog manager
     - a simple form-filling dialog manager
     - a flexible finite state automaton dialog manager
+    - an even more flexible turn-based dialog manager
 - A wrapper for storing dialogue state: `BaseStorage` and its flavors (specifially, `MongoBasedStorage`)
 - Yet another wrapper for serving your bot as a Flask application